Gastroenterology Services | Meet the Best Gastroenterologists for Digestive Health Care

 Symptoms can vary depending on how severe the inflammation is, as well as the location in which it occurs.
 A person with IBD can also have times of remission and times when the illness is active.

-Small, bulging pouches that form on the digestive system lining are called diverticula.
+Diverticulosis is a condition characterized by small, bulging pouches that form on the digestive system lining, known as diverticula.
 Diverticulitis occurs when these pouches are inflamed or infected.

 - Pain or sensitivity at the lower left side of the abdomen is the most common symptom.
 The pain can start mildly and increase over a few days, or can come on suddenly.